David Pannick, Baron Pannick

-David Philip Pannick, Baron Pannick, KC (born 7 March 1956) is a British barrister and a crossbencher in the House of Lords.
-He practises mainly in the areas of public law and human rights.
-He has argued cases before the Supreme Court of the United Kingdom, the Appellate Committee of the House of Lords, the European Court of Justice, and the European Court of Human Rights.
+David Philip Pannick, Baron Pannick, KC (born 7 March 1956) is a British barrister and a crossbencher in the House of Lords and Blackstone Chambers.
+He practises primarily in public law and human rights and has argued high profile cases before the Supreme Court of the United Kingdom, the Appellate Committee of the House of Lords, the European Court of Justice, and the European Court of Human Rights.

 Early life and education

 David Philip Pannick was born on 7 March 1956 in Islington, London, England, to Maurice and Rita Pannick.
-Having won a scholarship, he was educated at Bancroft's School, a private school in Woodford Green, London.
-He studied law at Hertford College, Oxford, from which he graduated with a Bachelor of Arts (BA) and a postgraduate Bachelor of Civil Law (BCL) degree: as per tradition, his BA was promoted to a Master of Arts (MA) degree.
+He is Jewish.
+He won a scholarship to study at Bancroft's School, a private school in Woodford Green, London.
+He studied law at the University of Oxford where he was an undergraduate student of Hertford College, Oxford.
+He graduated with a Bachelor of Arts (BA) degree and subsequently a Bachelor of Civil Law (BCL) degree.

 Career

-He was called to the Bar at Gray's Inn in 1979, and was one of the panel of Junior Counsel to the Crown (Common Law) from 1988 to 1992, when he was appointed Queen's Counsel, as the title was known during the reign of Elizabeth II.
-He was also appointed a Recorder on the South Eastern Circuit in 1995, and a deputy High Court judge in 1998.
+Pannick was called to the Bar at Gray's Inn in 1979, and was one of the panel of Junior Counsel to the Crown (Common Law) from 1988 to 1992, when he was appointed Queen's Counsel, as the title was known during the reign of Elizabeth II.
+He was also appointed a recorder on the South Eastern Circuit in 1995, and a deputy High Court judge in 1998.
 He stopped sitting as a judge in 2005.

 Pannick has appeared in the courts of Hong Kong, Brunei, Gibraltar, Trinidad, the British Virgin Islands, Bermuda and the Cayman Islands.
 He appeared in 100 cases before the Appellate Committee of the House of Lords before its jurisdiction was transferred to the new Supreme Court in October 2009.

 As an academic

-He was elected as an examination fellow of All Souls College, Oxford, in 1978.
+Pannick was elected as an examination fellow of All Souls College, Oxford, in 1978.
 He became an honorary fellow of Hertford College, Oxford, in September 2004.
-He has written on legal matters for The Times, and was co-author with the late Lord Lester of Herne Hill QC of Human Rights Law and Practice (1st edition 1999; 2nd edition 2004, 3rd edition 2009).
+He has written on legal matters for The Times, and was co-author with Anthony Lester of Human Rights Law and Practice.

 Peerage

 On 29 September 2008, the House of Lords Appointments Commission announced that Pannick had been nominated for a life peerage as a crossbencher.
-His title was gazetted as Baron Pannick, of Radlett in the county of Hertfordshire, dated 3 November 2008.
+His title is recorded in The London Gazette as Baron Pannick, of Radlett in the county of Hertfordshire, dated 3 November 2008.